haiiliin/abqpy/docs/source/user/output/cpp/output-object-model.md

 # Object model for the output database

 An output database generated from an Abaqus analysis contains both model and results data.
-The output database object model is shown in {numref}`odb-model-nls`
+The output database object model is shown in [](#odb-model-nls)

 - **Model data**